R1G/properties2json-converter/README.md

 # properties2json-converter
 Simple Python utility for converting .properties files and directories to .json.
-Supports nesting, multi-dimensional arrays, etc.

 # usage
 To copy a .properties file to a .json file